jcontrerasleyton/flight-prediction-api/api/README.md

 ## Description

-This REST API, developed with the Flask web framework in Python, is responsible for predicting the delay or non-delay of flights that land or take off from the Santiago de Chile airport (SCL).
+This REST API, developed with the [Flask](https://flask.palletsprojects.com/en/2.2.x/) web framework in Python and exposed with a [Gunicorn](https://gunicorn.org) WSGI HTTP Server, is responsible for predicting the delay or non-delay of flights that land or take off from the Santiago de Chile airport (SCL).

 ---